MarcBoule/ImpromptuModular/README.md

 * [WriteSeq32/64](#write-seq): Multi-channel 32/64-step sequencers with CV inputs for easy sequence programming.

-* Four-View: Small chord viewer module that shows the note names of up to 4 CVs.
-Sharp or flat notation is selectable in the right-click menu.
+* [Four-View and Hotkey](#utilities): Small chord viewer module that shows the note names of up to 4 CVs; Utility module that sends a trigger when a given key is pressed (mouse must be over module).

 Details about each module are given in the links above, and a feature comparison table is given below for the sequencers.
 Feedback and bug reports (and [donations](https://www.paypal.me/marcboule)) are always appreciated!